ElementAI/itsim/README.md

 ## Log level meaning

 1. **CRITICAL** -- An unrecoverable error condition has been encountered.
-   - Expect things to go boom.
+The simulation process is crashing.
    - In any case, discard all telemetry generated beyond this message.
    - This occurrence should be investigated so as to determine whether it has been caused by the simulated model or by ITsim routines.
 In the latter case, submit a bug report; any data collected from the simulation that you can share would help.
-1. **ERROR** -- An error condition has been encountered, and this condition will either be fixed, recovered or tolerated.
+1. **ERROR** -- A recoverable error condition has been encountered, leading to a certain waste of computation time.
    - The simulation should keep running.
-   - Telemetry beyond this message is likely good, but should be treated as suspicious.
+   - Telemetry beyond this message is good.
-   - This occurrence should be investigated so as to determine whether it has been caused by the simulated model or by ITsim routines.
+   - This situation reveals an issue with the simulation code.
+It should be investigated so as to determine whether it has been caused by the simulated model or by ITsim routines.
+     - In the former case, please proceed with fixing your model code before running another simulation with the intent of capturing and using the output.
+     - In the latter case, submit a bug report; any data collected from the simulation that you can share would help.
+1. **WARNING** -- An anomalous condition yet correct situation has been
+   encountered: a code path known or expected to be rarely run.
+   - This occurrence should be investigated so as to determine whether it stems from a bug, either in the simulated model or in ITsim routines.
 In the latter case, submit a bug report; any data collected from the simulation that you can share would help.
-1. **WARNING** -- An anomalous condition has been encountered, but this is very unlikely to represent a problem.
-   - This occurrence should be investigated so as to determine whether it stems from a bug, either in the simulated model or in ITsim routines.
-In the latter cases, submit a bug report; any data collected from the simulation that you can share would help.
 1. **INFO** -- Default log level.
 Reports information regarding simulation progress that is meaningful to the users of a model.